nican0r/elasticswap-recon/ElasticSwapMath.md

 ## Fees:

 As with any other AMM the incentive to provide liquidity is so that the LP tokens issued accrue fees.
-This is the case with ElasticSwap as well, currently v1 of ElasticSwap only supports fees on Swap occurences (conversion of `quoteToken` for `baseToken` and vice-versa ).

-> Note: Fee on transfer is **not** supported in v1

 There is a 30 Basis points(BP) fee for swap occurences(this is at par with other AMM's at the moment, this can be changed via vote if the ElasticSwap DAO votes to do so ), 5 BP of which goes the `feeAddress` (an address which is ElasticDAO initially, this can be changed via vote if the ElasticSwap DAO votes to do so).
 The remaining 25 BP is realised by the LP holders pro-rata.

 The fees are accrued on swap occurences, the portion of the fees (5 BP) that the `feeAddress` receives is sent to it when liquidity events occur.

+## Tokens supported by ElasticSwap:

+For the rebasing token - `QuoteToken`, any ERC20 token which is Elastic in nature, i.e it's supply contracts and expands due to external factors can be used to create a pool with a standard ERC20 non elastic token - `BaseToken`.

+> Note: Support for tokens that have Fee on transfer functionality will **not** supported in v1.

 ## A complete example